look4pritam/Resources/Presentations/README.md

 -

 ### Self Attention
-- Relevance of a word to each other words
+- Relevance (or importance) of a word to each other words
 - Attention weights - Attention maps
 -